Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Introduction and result

 \subsection{Overview of the paper and proof of the theorem}

 { }

+We describe here the main steps of our constructions, and give a proof of Theorem \ref{theo1.1.1}, assuming several results which will be discussed in the sequel.
+Our purpose here is to provide a recipe of the paper, so that the reader can have a general insight of the presented arguments.
+The technical details are treated in the following sections.

-Generating functions were extensively used in the eighties and nineties by numerous authors (see for instance \cite{Sik85}, \cite{Giv1990}, \cite{Giv1995}, \cite{theret1995utilisation}, \cite{theret1998rotation}).
+Generating functions were extensively used in the eighties and nineties by numerous authors (see for instance \cite{Chap84}, \cite{LS85}, \cite{Giv90}, \cite{Vit92}, \cite{Giv95}, \cite{The95}, \cite{The98}).
 They provide a powerful tool when the manifold can be obtained somehow from a symplectic vector space.
-In \cite{Giv1995}, Givental used this approach along with equivariant cohomology to establish the Arnold conjecture for rational toric manifolds.
-A symplectic manifold $(M,\omega)$ is called \textbf{rational} if the cohomology class $[\omega]$ of its symplectic form lies in the image of the natural homomorphism $H^2(M,\Z) \to H^2(M,\R)$.
-Note that a symplectic manifold is the base of a prequantization space if and only if it is rational, and that a monotone symplectic manifold is in particular rational.
+In \cite{Giv95}, Givental used this approach along with equivariant cohomology to establish a version of the Arnold conjecture for integral symplectic toric manifolds.

-We explain here the main lines of our construction.
-The reader shall notice that although Theorem \ref{theo1.1.1} is proved over monotone toric manifolds, the construction itself carries over for a natural prequantization space which is defined over \textit{any} closed rational toric manifold $(M,\omega)$.
-We begin by viewing $M$ as a symplectic reduction of the standard symplectic vector space $\C^n$ by the Hamiltonian action of a torus $\K \subset \mathbb{T}^n :=(S^1)^n$.
-Based on a procedure of Borman-Zapolsky \cite{borman2015quasimorphisms}, the prequantization space $(V, \xi := \ker \alpha)$ over $(M,\omega)$ is then obtained by contact reduction of a contact sphere in $\C^n$ by the action of a codimension $1$ subtorus $\K_0 \subset \K$.
-Given a contact isotopy $\{ \phi^t \}_{t \in [0,1]}$ of $V$, we then lift it up to an $\R_{>0}$ and $\K_0$-equivariant Hamiltonian isotopy $\{ \Phi^t \}_{t \in [0,1]}$ of $\C^n$, thus reducing the problem of finding translated points on $V$ to a problem on a symplectic vector space.
-This procedure is carried out in sections \ref{sec3.1} and \ref{sec3.2}.

-In sections \ref{sec3.3} - \ref{sec3.6}, we mainly follow \cite{Giv1995}.
-We first decompose the isotopy $\{ \Phi^t \}_{t \in [0,1]}$ into $2N_1$ Hamiltonian symplectomorphisms $\Phi^1 = \Phi_{2N_1} \circ ... \circ \Phi_1$ which are close to $Id_{\C^n}$.
-Taking the torus action into account, we come to the definition of a family of \textbf{generating functions}